PickNikRobotics/beta_moveit_website/services/custom-development.md

                 <div class="col-12 col-lg-6">
                     <h2>Remote-First<br/>Company</h2>
                     <p>
-                        Both internally and externally, ensuring your experience feels like our team is always in the office with you.
-Our proven model consists of weekly email summaries, weekly or bi-weekly video calls, and daily Github/Slack/etc online communication
+                        We are highly efficient in working remotely, ensuring your experience feels like our team is always in the office with you.
+Our proven model consists of weekly email summaries, weekly or bi-weekly video calls, and daily Github/Slack/etc online communication.
+Depending on the project we can travel for occasional onsites, have representative hardware shipped to us, or develop full featured simulations.
                     </p>
                 </div>
             </div>